MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch1.md

 * Optimize Unity for HoloLens development.
 * Import assets and setup the scene.
-* Visualization of the spatial mesh, hand meshes, and the framerate counter.
+* Visualization of the spatial mapping mesh, hand meshes, and the framerate counter.

 ## Instructions